jdrussett/DevLearningNotes/Apex/Foundations.md

 - Upsert returns `Database.UpsertResult` array of result objects, delete returns `Database.DeleteResult` array of result objects

+Database class methods to interact with the results of a database operation:

-`.isSuccess()` method on a database class result list will return only records in the list that succeeded in the operation
+- `.isSuccess()` method on a database class result list will return only records in the list that succeeded in the operation

-`.getId()` method gets IDs of records in a database class result list
+- `.getId()` method gets IDs of records in a database class result list

-`.getErrors()` method gets errors of failed records in a database class result list
+- `.getErrors()` method gets errors of failed records in a database class result list